Living with uS: How to check in to your Unite Students home

 3) Find your photo ID

 Before you arrive, we need you to upload an image of your photo ID to the MyUnite app.
-This is so we can check you in while staying socially distanced.
 Please use a valid passport, driving licence, or national identity card as proof of ID.

 4) Check your details